-Massachusetts Realty Group handles most of the MBTA’s dispositions of public property and assets such as sales of surplus land, leases of commercial and concession space and licenses for ATM and vending facilities in stations and employee areas.
-To serve the MBTA effectively in this capacity, Massachusetts Realty Group has developed a consistent and streamlined process for agency approvals and public bidding.
+Greystone handles most of the MBTA’s dispositions of public property and assets such as sales of surplus land, leases of commercial and concession space and licenses for ATM and vending facilities in stations and employee areas.
+To serve the MBTA effectively in this capacity, Greystone has developed a consistent and streamlined process for agency approvals and public bidding.

 MBTA Disposition Approval

 Requests to purchase or lease MBTA property requires departmental review and approval, which can take 30-45 days.

 Most of these dispositions require a public process that is transparent and demonstrates protection of public money and assets.
 These public processes typically involve a number of steps that include:

 - Specified due date and time